-"Just because they work for a Carpet or Flooring store does not mean they are qualified
+"Just because they work for a Carpet store does not mean they are qualified

+I think you should be very cautious and take your time making your choices and finalizing your decisions.
 Newly hired carpet salespeople don't want you to know that they are new or inexperienced so they may advise you based what they have read in manufacturers brochures or may have overheard other salespeople selling other customers.

 Some salespeople will just try to sell you based on "what you can afford" whether or not it is the right choice to meet your needs, goals, or lifestyle.
 In this scenario, you will only get what you pay for and in a short period of time your carpet will wear out and in the end... you will be very unhappy with your purchase.

 You cannot afford to rely on any salesperson's lack of experience, their lack of product knowledge or their lack of care and concern for you and your hard earned money.
 Carpet is a major homeowner expense and you cannot afford to make ANY mistakes.